 Prescribed accommodation applies to accommodation facilities such as residential accommodation, hotels and motels, hostels, student dormitories, rooming houses and holiday camps that accommodate five or more people.
 These facilities must be registered with Council.

 If you are starting a new accommodation business you must contact Council for advice on how to comply with the Public Health and Wellbeing Act 2008.

 If you are purchasing an existing accommodation business, you must contact Council to arrange a transfer inspection to be completed.
-Arrange for your solicitor to contact Council in writing to complete this.
-Council requires a minimum of seven day’s notice to conduct an inspection and to arrange and issue the necessary transfer forms.
+Council requires a minimum of seven day’s notice to conduct an inspection and to arrange and issue the necessary registration paperwork.

 Registration of premises covers a 12 month period each year from 1 January, or the date the business commences operation, through to 31 December.
 In October of each year a renewal of registration form is sent out to all businesses, along with a request for payment of the annual registration fee.
 This form must be completed and returned to Council along with payment.

 All Bed and Breakfast businesses that provide food must be registered under the Food Act 1984.